signal8/Exercise-02b-Bullets-And-Asteroids/README.md

 Exercise for MSCH-C220

 A user-controlled ship for a space-shooter game.
 Recently added the ability to shoot at asteroids.
-Created in Unity.
+Created lovingly in Unity, C#, and Visual Scripts.

 ## Implementation